saina-s/Bayesian-RL-Navigation/README.md

 ---

 ## 8. MAP diagnostic analysis

+> **Question:** Is the MAP mismatch caused by DQN approximation, or by ambiguity in the policy definition?

 The initial reproduction produced MAP curves that changed drastically when apparently minor implementation choices were changed.